 Dermatophyte infections are given different names depending on the location of the infection.
-Diagnosis is clinical.
+The diagnosis is clinical.
 Deep infections (involving the hair and nails) are treated with oral antifungals.

 Dermatophytosis